Synthesis Essay & AP Lang: Examples, How to Write & Tips

 How It Works:

-• You mix arguments and sources in each paragraph.
+You discuss arguments and sources together inside each body paragraph.

 Introduction: